"

 4. Psychological influences include an individual’s motivations, perceptions, ability to learn, and attitudes.

 Consider your decision to purchase the educational services of your college or university.
-You first recognized the need for higher education (needing a job, wanting a higher salary, upgrading your skills).
+You first recognized the need for higher education (needing a job, wanting a higher salary, or upgrading your skills).
 You likely obtained information about different schools from many sources, including your friends, family, counsellors, and the Internet.
 You may have also visited a few campuses to gather first-hand information.
 You then evaluated your options based on a number of factors, including tuition fees (cost), types of programs (meeting needs), geographic location (convenience), reputation of the institution (quality, reliability), and whether your friends were attending the same institution (social, support).
 Your final choice may have been based on rational analysis or the result of an emotional decision (based on some “gut feeling”).
 After making the purchase (enrolling and paying tuition fees), you evaluate your decision based on how well your expectations are met.
 You will likely continue to evaluate your decision long after you graduate.

 Understanding the factors influencing consumer buying behavior—psychological, social, cultural, and personal—is essential for businesses aiming to effectively connect with their target audience.